See how much solar panels cost in your area

 Best Price Guaranteed

-As grid outages increase nationwide, the idea of clean, quiet, and instantaneous battery backup power is growing in popularity among American homeowners.
+As power outages increase nationwide, the idea of clean, quiet, and instantaneous battery backup power is growing in popularity among American homeowners.

-In this article, we’ll explore the ins and outs of home battery pricing and six factors that influence the cost of a battery project.
+In this article, we’ll explore solar battery prices and six factors that influence the cost of installing a battery.

 - Six factors that influence battery costs